orsonteodoro/gcf2/README.md

 library version) compatibility issues.
 7b can be used if using mostly stable versions and not keyworded ones.
 Also, you should have the rescue CD in case of failure with broken system apps (like bash).

+In step 8, logging is enabled for helper scripts.
+If you have a very fast computer and do `emerge -e @world` frequently, you may disable it.
+For older computers, logging should be enabled for making it easier to rebuild new packages.

 In step 10, USE_LIBCXX_AS_DEFAULT=1 could be used at that time, but it has not been tested systemwide.
 It may require to disable it with